Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  Each <strong>reValue</strong> is what each next "a" part is at max that can be taken out of the number in the next split.
+  Each <strong>reValue</strong> is what each next "a" part is at maximum value that can be taken out of the number in the next split.

   <br /><br />